LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 ---
-title: Build Smart Contract using Ethereum Blockchain to book Hostel
+title: "Build Your First Smart Contract with Ethereum & Solidity"
-date: "2021-10-26"
+date: "2021-11-08"
 coverImage: "coverimage.png"
 author: "Aritra Belel"
-tags: ["Blockchain", "Ethereum","Solidity"]
+tags: ["Blockchain", "Ethereum", "Solidity"]
-description: "Build your first smart contract using solidity, where you can upload your Hostel for rent, people can sign rental agreement and pay rent."
+description: "Smart contracts are an exciting way to build distributed applications (dapps) on blockchain.
+This tutorial helps you learn and build your first smart contract using Solidity on Ethereum blockchain."
 ---

 ## What is a Smart Contract?